Objective

 Eligibility

-- Telugu Maatlaata ® is open to all children from Telugu-speaking families who are currently enrolled in schools in North America during the 2021-2022 academic year, and those who will be enrolling in the 2022-23 academic years.
+- Telugu Maatlaata ® is open to all children from Telugu-speaking families who are currently enrolled in schools in North America during the 2024-2025 academic year.

 - Registrants don't need to be students of SiliconAndhra ManaBadi.

-- Registering children must fall into the two age categories explained below, based on the child’s age as of January 1st, 2022:
+- Registering children must fall into the three categories explained below, based on the child’s age as of January 1st, 2025:

-- Winners from previous years' Finals in a given game category are NOT eligible to participate again in any age group in that game category.
-Internationals Runners-up and other Internationals participants are eligible to participate again in that game category.
+- Winners and Runners-up from previous years' Finals in a given game category are NOT eligible to participate again in any age group in that game category.
+Other Internationals participants are eligible to participate again in that game category.

-- Contestants and their parents must accept the Rules of the games when they register.
+- Contestants and their parents must accept the General Rules and Technology Rules of the games when they register.
 These rules are meant to ensure that the games are held in the spirit of friendly fairness and friendly competition.

 Games

-- Tirakaatam: A game similar to Jeopardy, involving questions and answers in Telugu language, on a variety of topics.
+- Tirakaatam: This is a quiz game, with questions and answers in Telugu language on a variety of topics.
 For full details about Tirakaatam, please visit Tirakaatam: Rules and Guidelines.

 Format

-- Prelims: Participants from each age group within the same region will play against each other to determine one winner per Region in each game.
+- Finalists from each age group from various Centers will play against each other in the Internationals.

 Dates